-This clip is from the series Literacy Text Types: The Facts About Non-Fiction
+This short film is from the BBC series, The Facts About Non-Fiction.

-This clip could be used as an introduction to writing explanation texts.
+This short film could be used as an introduction to writing explanation texts.

-You could pause the clip at various stages in order to ask the pupils questions to check their understanding.
+You could pause the clip at various stages in order to ask pupils questions and check their understanding.

-Some cards with key features of explanation writing could be shared amongst pupils as they watch the resource.
+Some cards with key features of explanation writing could be shared around your class as they watch the video.

 After watching they could write definitions and examples for these cards.